jtimon/multi-ln-demo/README.md

 Alice should be able to pay an invoice from Carol, even though the invoice is for chain_2

+# Harder goal: Pay from alice to fiona using lightning

+## Possible plan A:

+1) lightning nodes must be able to support several chains at the same time and be able to create channels in different chains.

+2) lightning nodes must be able to connect 2 of their own channels on different chains, and update the price

+3) getroute must work through channels of different chains if there's a path

 # Future work

 - Route through channels in chains with multiple assets